SQL DELETE

 DELETE FROM table_name

-First, provide the name of the table where you want to remove rows.
+• First, provide the name of the table from which you want to delete rows.

 SQL DELETE statement examples #